gitHBDX/TransfoRNA/README.md

 # TransfoRNA
 TransfoRNA is a **bioinformatics** and **machine learning** tool based on **Transformers** to provide annotations for 11 major classes (miRNA, rRNA, tRNA, snoRNA, protein
--coding/mRNA, lncRNA, YRNA, piRNA, snRNA, snoRNA and vtRNA) and 1225 sub-classes for **human small RNAs and RNA fragments**.
+-coding/mRNA, lncRNA, YRNA, piRNA, snRNA, snoRNA and vtRNA) and 1923 sub-classes for **human small RNAs and RNA fragments**.
 These are typically detected by RNA-seq NGS (next generation sequencing) data.

 TransfoRNA can be trained on just the RNA sequences and optionally on additional information such as secondary structure.
 The result is a major and sub-class assignment combined with a novelty score (Normalized Levenshtein Distance) that quantifies the difference between the query sequence and the closest match found in the training set.
 Based on that it decides if the query sequence is novel or familiar.
 TransfoRNA uses a small curated set of ground truth labels obtained from common knowledge-based bioinformatics tools that map the sequences to transcriptome databases and a reference genome.
+Using TransfoRNA's framewok, the high confidence annotations in the TCGA dataset can be increased by 3 folds.

 ## Dataset (Objective):
-- **The Cancer Genome Atlas, [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)** offers sequencing data of small RNAs and is used to evaluate TransfoRNAs performance (classification of 278 sub-classes belonging to 11 major classes).
+- **The Cancer Genome Atlas, [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga)** offers sequencing data of small RNAs and is used to evaluate TransfoRNAs classification performance
-  - Sequences are annotated based on a knowledge-based annotation approach that provides annotations for 1k+ different sub-classes.
+  - Sequences are annotated based on a knowledge-based annotation approach that provides annotations for ~2k different sub-classes belonging to 11 major classes.
   - Knowledge-based annotations are divided into three sets of varying confidence levels: a **high-confidence (HICO)** set, a **low-confidence (LOCO)** set, and a **non-annotated (NA)** set for sequences that could not be annotated at all.
 Only HICO annotations are used for training.
-  - HICO RNAs cover 1225 sub-classes and constitute ~15.1% of all RNAs found in TCGA.
-LOCO and NA sets comprise 71.4% and 13.6% of RNAs, respectively.
+  - HICO RNAs cover ~2k sub-classes and constitute 19.6% of all RNAs found in TCGA.
+LOCO and NA sets comprise 66.9% and 13.6% of RNAs, respectively.
-  - HICO RNAs are further divided into **in-distribution, ID** (278 sub-classes) and **out-of-distribution, OOD** (947 sub-classes) sets.
+  - HICO RNAs are further divided into **in-distribution, ID** (374 sub-classes) and **out-of-distribution, OOD** (1549 sub-classes) sets.
     - Criteria for ID and OOD:  Sub-class containing more than 8 sequences are considered ID, otherwise OOD.
-  - An additional **putative 5' adapter affixes set** contains ~250 sequences known to be technical artefacts.
+  - An additional **putative 5' adapter affixes set** contains 294 sequences known to be technical artefacts.
 The 5’-end perfectly matches the last five or more nucleotides of the 5’-adapter sequence, commonly used in small RNA sequencing.
   - The knowledge-based annotation (KBA) pipline including installation guide is located under `kba_pipline`

 ## Models
-There are 5 models currently available, each with different input encoders.
+There are 5 classifier models currently available, each with different input representation.
  - Baseline:
     - Input: (single input) Sequence
     - Model: An embedding layer that converts sequences into vectors followed by a classification feed forward layer.